tanny411/node-js-essential-training/full stack web development/3. Database/Readme.md

     - To get a document `GET $HOST/new_db/the_id`
     - To update a document `PUT $HOST/new_db/the_id -d "{"_rev":"the_rev_id", "name":"not_aisha"}"`
     - To delete `DELETE $HOST/new_db/the_id?rev=the_rev_id`

+### 5. Redis
+- It is an **in-memory** data structure, not on disk, and can be classified as a 'key-value store'.
+It uses replication, LUA scripting and different levels of data-persistence.
+It works like NoSQL technologies but main difference is that it is memory-based.
+Redis is used for caching.
+Unlike memcached, data can be persisted to disk.
+- Redis allows transactions, i.e. All commands are run serially and either ALL or NONE of the commands are executed.
+Enter a transaction with MULTI command, and execute all commands of the transaction with EXEC.
+- Redis allows partitioning so that much larger databases and scaling to multiple cores and computers.
+- Redis CLI is present, can be used in many languages.
+- Install from website.
+Go to the location of installation run `redis-server config_file_name`.
+Now the server is running, `redis-cli`.
+Test with `ping`.
+- Redis CLI commands
+    - echo hello
+    - SET name "aisha", GET name
+    - EXISTS name
+    - DEL name
+    - SET COUNT 10, INCR count, DECR count to increase and decrease values.
+    - from bash `redis-cli echo hello` runs single redis commands.
+    - `monitor`, from another redis CLI if you run commands, the monitor cli will show whats going on.
+    - Use namespces like `SET user:name "aisha"` where 'user' is a namespace.
+You can put more like user:email, user:phone.
+    - We can set the variables to expire in some time. `EXPIRE name 100`.
+Here 100 is in seconds.
+Check how much time is left with `TTL name`.
+    - `FLUSH ALL` removes everything.
+    - To set multiple vaues at once use MSET, similarly MGET.
+Space separated variable names.
+    - MSETNX sets multiple values but aborts of some variable being set here already exists.
+    - Combine SET and EXPIRE as `SETEX key 20 "value"`.
+Or set by millisecs by `PSETEX` and check time left in millisecs by PTTL.
+    - APPEND greeting hello.
+Initially it will set, and later it will start appending.
+    - RENAME var new_var
+    - STRLEN var
+    - GETSET returns current value and sets new value
+    - GETRANGE str 0 4
+- Lists
+    - LPUSH ara hello, creates a list with 1 element.
+The LPUSH will insert to head, RPUSH to push to tail.
+    - To view list LRANGE ara 0 -1, -1 to indicate end of list.
+GET ara won't work.
+Length of list with LLEN.
+    - LPOP, RPOP to POP.
+    - LINSERT ara BEFORE somevalue newvalue
+- Hashes: String to string mapping
+    - HSET myvar key "val" and to GET we do HGET myvar key.
+Can't get entire myvar.
+Set multiple keys for myvar with HMSET.
+To GET multiple use HMGET myvar key1 key2.
+HGETALL gives all keys and values.
+HKEYS gives only the keys.
+Or HVALS.
+    - HINCRBY myvar age 1
+    - HDEL myvar key1
+    - Number of elements with HLEN
+- Sets
+    - SADD myset "Hello".
+And repeat.
+Adding same element returns 0, nothing is added.
+    - Check if in set, SISMEMBER myset "Hello" returns 1.
+    - List all by SMEMBERS
+    - Get number of variables by SCARD myset
+    - SMOVE source_set dest_set "val".
+Removes it from source_set and adds it dest_set.
+    - Remove by SREM
+    - SRANDMEMBER myvar count, give count number of random members from the set
+    - SPOP, SUNION, SDIFF
+- Sorted Sets
+    -  Sorted scores require a 'score' to be added with every element.
+The scores need not be unique but the values are unique, hence the name set.
+It is sorted by the score.
+We use Z instead of S for sorted sets. `ZADD myset 1981 "value"`.
+    - ZRANGE myset 0 -1.
+ZRANGEBYSCORE.
+    - Get index by ZRANK myset "value".
+From reverse do ZREVRANK.
+    - ZCARD for total count, get score by ZSCORE mysel "value".
+- Data persistence: We can persist data to disk, or not and use as cache only.
+Ways to persist are RBD or AOF or both.
+    - RDB or Redis database file just saves snapshots, good for backup and recovery, and faster restarts with big dbs.
+Snapshots are produced as .rdb files and user has to envoke SAVE and BGSAVE command.
+Simply `SAVE` or `SAVE 60 100` dumps to disk every 60 seconds if at least 100 keys changed.
+It is done synchronously.
+BGSAVE on the otherhand saves in the background and parent continues to serve clients.
+Saves in dump.rdb file.
+    - AOF or append only file and is more reliable, no data loss or anything.
+Every operation gets logged and this creates an instruction set for the database.
+When the AOF file gets too big, the db in memory is written from scratch in a temp file and then synched to disk.
+Its a single file, no corruption, more durable and auto rewrites in the background if it gets too big.
+But it takes longer to load in memory on server restart.
+- In the redis `conf` file, change appendonly from no to yes to use AOF.
+Default is RDB. appendfsync is every second by default.
+Restart redis (from task manager in windows).
+Saves in appendonly.aof file.